Aravind-Sathesh/HTML-CSS-Practice/README.md

-# Switch
+# HTML and CSS Practice
-Repository to pick up where I left off while switching between mac and windows
+Repository to try out some of the things I learnt in HTML and CSS, with a tinge of the Bootstrap Framework.